 - Following New York state guidance masks are no longer required inside buildings, however those who wish to wear them are welcome to.

 - Social distance from others on campus.

-- Sanitize hands before entering classrooms, the dining hall, and other buildings.
+- Wash your hands often, and use hand sanitizer provided before entering classrooms, the dining hall, and other buildings.

 - Follow all COVID safety signage throughout campus.

 Here’s what you can expect at arrival and departure: